 How Centrifugal Pumps Work

-The impeller has vanes separated by channels, the fluid flows through these channels.
+The impeller has vanes separated by channels, the liquid flows through these channels.
 Each channel has an increasing flow path area.
-As the flow path area expands, the fluid’s velocity decreases and the pressure increases.
+As the flow path area expands, the liquid’s velocity decreases and the pressure increases.
 The relationship between area, velocity and pressure, is described by Bernoulli’s Principle.

-Due to the unique shape of the volute casing, the fluid undergoes a further velocity decrease and pressure increase.
-The fluid is then discharged through the discharge port.
+Due to the unique shape of the volute casing, the liquid undergoes a further velocity decrease and pressure increase.
+The liquid is then discharged through the discharge port.